The East Asian Studies Program and Department offer two certificates for minoring in East Asian Studies.

 Earning both Program and Language & Culture Certificates

-Students seeking to earn the Program in East Asian Studies certificate may also earn a Chinese, Japanese, or Korean Language and Culture certificate, but may not double count course credits and independent work towards both certificates.
+Students seeking to earn the Program in East Asian Studies minor may also earn a Chinese, Japanese, or Korean minor, but may not double count course credits and independent work towards both minors.

 Independent Paper